Social Icons

 Directed by Christopher Nolan

-The story telling is poor, the non-linear way the scenes are shown makes it hard to put things together, at first.
-When you finally understand the flow, you are still left wondering if it was worth the time you have invested into seeing this movie.
+As expected, the cinematography is world-class, as you’d expect from Nolan.
+But that’s about it.
+The storytelling is poor, and the non-linear structure makes it difficult to piece things together at first.
+When you finally understand the flow, you’re left wondering if it was even worth the effort.

 Barbie (2023)